richardhoehn/richardhoehn-mtsu.csci.7850/README.md

-# richardhoehn-mtsu.csci.7850
+# CSCI 7850 - Deep Learning
-CSCI 7850 - Deep Learning
+CSCI 7850 - Deep Learning class at MTSU in teh Fall of 2023.